adrian-ai-salud/Resultados-estudio-/README.md

 # Perception, Acceptance, and Preparedness Regarding Artificial Intelligence Among Primary Care Nurses

-This repository contains the analysis code for the cross-sectional study published in PLOS ONE.
+This repository contains the analysis code for the cross-sectional study

 ## Citation
 Vences Garrido A, Vicario-Merino Á, Buerba Díaz A. Perception, acceptance,